-Austinites now have the option to contribute to the new Parks & Libraries Fund through their city of Austin utility bill stub.
+Austinites have the option to contribute to the Parks & Libraries Fund through their city of Austin utility bill stub.
 You can easily add any dollar amount to your utility bill to make a donation supporting programming in our cherished parks and library system.
 Donations are considered tax-deductible to the extent that the law allows.

 How will your Parks & Libraries donation be used by the Austin Parks & Recreation Department (PARD)?

 The Austin Parks and Recreation Department is grateful for the generous contributions Austinites have made in support of youth programming and the Planting for the Future Fund.
 The urban forest is replenished annually and more than 20 youth are provided an opportunity to attend summer camp for a portion of the summer because of generous donors.

 It is the continued generosity of our citizenry that make Austin a wonderful place to live, work and play. -Kimberly M., Assistant Director of Austin Parks and Recreation Department

 PARD wants to ensure that all children have an opportunity to gather, learn and grown within our recreation programs.
 As such, part of the Parks & Libraries Fund will be used to subsidize fees associated with summer camp and after-school programs to ensure these programs are assessable to all Austin community members.